Go to Homepage

 Kuta shopping strip, knock-off watches/ photo: Vijay Verghese

-Kuta bargain shopping includes spectacular knock-offs, of which there are many, none as brash and brilliantly organised as Bagus Watch (tel: 753-022), in the side street leading off from Starbucks and Hard Rock.
-The shop is set up with carefully stocked displays of everything from Rolex and BVLGARI to Omega and Tag Heuer.
 If you prefer the cool feel of cheap metal on your wrist – to be followed by the cold clamp of iron in your hometown hoosegow – this is the place for cheap fake watches, some of them quite stunning.

 ▲ top

-Ubud, the epicentre of art and craft
+Ubud, the art and craft epicentre

 Ubud shopping represents the best of Bali as it is here that the island’s artistry finds choicest expression.
 The works may be brilliant or banal but this is a town that knows how to practise art.
-If you’re browsing art, try the Neka Museum (www.museumneka.com) or the Komaneka Gallery (www.gallery.komaneka.com).
-Head on to the handmade lace at Uluwatu in the Monkey Forest, Mozaic restaurant for that perfect dining table setting, Yan’s Antiques, or Toko Antique.
+Be warned though: the centre of Ubud (ie: the east-west main thoroughfare) is always jammed.
+If you’re browsing art, try the Neka Art Museum (nekaartmuseum.com/) or the Komaneka Fine Art Gallery (www.gallery.komaneka.com).
+Head on to the handmade lace at Uluwatu (10am-10pm) in the Monkey Forest and browse the side streets, slowly.
+The cheapest shopping – still pricey by Bali standards – is in the stalls around Jalan Monkey Forest leading south from the town square.

 ▲ top